 After tossing the gnocchi in olive oil, immediately transfer to a large sheet pan.
 Allow to cool.

 *If you plan to store them to cook later, now is the time!
 They stay great in the refrigerator for 3-4 days, or you can freeze them in zip-lock bags to use whenever you please.
-If refrigerated, they can go right from the refrigerator to saute pan; if they’re frozen, dip the gnocchi into boiling water again before sautéing.
+If refrigerated, they can go straight from the refrigerator to the sauté pan; if they’re frozen, dip the gnocchi into boiling water again before sautéing.

 To sauté the gnocchi, melt butter in a nonstick pan.
 Cook on medium heat until gnocchi are a slightly golden brown color.
-Then, add some pesto and a small splash of cream to loosen it up a little.
+Then, add some pesto and a small splash of cream to loosen it up.